craigandrews/jot/README.md

 import "github.com/doozr/jot"
 ```

-Package jot contains a simple logger for developers making notes during
+Jot is a simple logger for developers making notes during development.
+It is
-development.

-It is similar in concept and use to the `debug` log level that many loggers
+similar in concept and use to the `debug` log level that many loggers provide.
+A
-provide.
-A way of making notes and annotations to the code that appear at
+way of making notes and annotations to the code that appear at runtime.
-runtime.

 ### Getting A Jotter Instance

 The `Jotter` instance can be created manually, or a global instance can be used
 via the top level functions. `Jotter` wraps an instance of `Printer`, which can
 be any object that implements `Print`, `Printf` and `Println` in the same way as
 the `fmt` package.
-Coincidentally the `log.Logger` type also conforms to this
+Coincidentally the `log.Logger` type conforms to this
 interface.

 ```go